 In January 2009, the Government of Saskatchewan appointed eight members to the Advisory Committee on Francophone Affairs.
 The mandate of this committee has recently been extended to 2022.

 The Committee works with representatives from different provincial Francophone organizations and ministries to offer advice to the government and assist with the implementation of Saskatchewan's French-Language Services Policy to provide better access to services in French.

 Terms of Reference

-Advise the Provincial Secretary in his role as Minister responsible for Francophone Affairs through the review and analysis of programs and policies to guide the implementation of Saskatchewan’s French-language Services Policy.
+Advise the Legislative Secretary responsible for Francophone Affairs through the review and analysis of programs and policies to guide the implementation of Saskatchewan's French-language Services Policy.

 Duration of the Committee